-"relaxed" is a better word than rapid: rushing is a terrible problem "rural" misleads since many applications are urban etc "appraisal" is OK.
+"relaxed" is a better word than rapid: rushing is a terrible problem

+"rural" misleads since many applications are urban etc

+"appraisal" is OK.

-But for PRA "appraisal" is too limited since good PRA is a process, involving much more than just appraisal.
-The main publication RRA Notes (numbers 1-21) has been renamed (numbers 22-26) PLA (Participatory Learning and Action) Notes.
-Participatory Learning and Action is closer to what many practitioners of PRA believe in and are doing, but PRA remains the usual label.
+But for PRA in addition "appraisal" is too limited.
+Good PRA is a process, involving much more than just appraisal.
+The main publication RRA Notes (numbers 1-21) has been renamed (numbers 22-30) PLA (Participatory Learning and Action) Notes.
+"Participatory learning and action" is a more accurate title for what many practitioners of PRA believe in and are doing, but PRA remains the usual label.
+Some are beginning to use PRA to stand for Participatory Reflection and Action, because at the core of what good PRA has become are critical self-awareness, personal behaviour and attitudes, and engagement with action.

 PRA is about empowering.
-It is linked with a distinctive behaviour, attitudes and approach.
+It is linked with distinctive behaviours attitudes and approaches.
 "We" are not teachers or transferers of technology, but instead convenors, catalysts, and facilitators.
 We have to unlearn, and put our knowledge, ideas and categories in second place.
-We enable local people to do their own investigations, analysis, presentations, planning and action, to own the outcome, and to teach us, sharing their knowledge.
-We "hand over the stick" and facilitate "their" appraisal, presentation, analysis, planning and action, monitoring and evaluation.
+Our role is to enable local people to do their own investigations, analysis, presentations, planning and action, to own the outcome, and to teach us, sharing their knowledge.
+We "hand over the stick" and facilitate "their" appraisal, presentation, analysis, planning, action, and monitoring and evaluation.
 They do many of the things we thought only we could do - mapping, diagramming, counting, listing, sorting, ranking, scoring, sequencing, linking, analysing, planning....monitoring and evaluating.
 "A PRA" is a term which many PRA practitioners and trainers consider should be reserved for a process which empowers local people.